nextgencodes/dspath/_courses/classification/bernoulli-nb.md

 Once your model is trained, you might want to do some post-processing:

 1.  **Feature Importance:** In the context of text data, you can examine which words have the highest impact on the classification.
-In Bernoulli Naive Bayes, these are the words with large \(P(x_i|c)\) values, for the different classes.
+In Bernoulli Naive Bayes, these are the words with large $$
+P(x_i|c)
+$$ values, for the different classes.
     *   **Code Example:**
         ```python
         feature_log_prob = model.feature_log_prob_ #probability of each feature